findesgh/pyphfit2/README.md

 ### Building the shared library
-First, you need to build a shared library from `phfit2.f` and `phfit2_wrapper.f90` and copy it to `pyphfit2/lib/phfit2.so`. `phfit2/makefile` gives an example of how to do this on Linux using either gfortran of ifort.
+First, you need to build a shared library from `phfit2.f` and `phfit2_wrapper.f90` and copy it to `pyphfit2/lib/phfit2.so`. `phfit2/makefile` gives an example of how to do this on Linux using either gfortran or ifort.

 So if you're on Linux, choose your Fortran compiler in the makefile and then do:
 ```